RightbrainAI/github-action-tasks/examples/auto-label-new-issues-task.md

 # Auto-Label New Issues Task

-This guide demonstrates how to use the Rightbrain Tasks API to automatically label any new GitHub Issues created within a repository with a matching set of labels.
+This example demonstrates how to use the Rightbrain Tasks API to automatically label any new GitHub Issues created within a repository with a matching set of labels.

 ## Configuration